The changing landscape of artificial intelligence in legal tech

 The growth of artificial intelligence presents an exciting opportunity for attorneys and their staff.
 By giving routine and mundane tasks to computers, legal professionals can increase productivity and decrease costs.
 Instead of spending hours each month generating reports or looking for information, attorneys can focus on the actual practice of law.
 This is something that computers cannot do.

 Additionally, M.B.A programs at top schools like Harvard and MIT are adding courses on artificial intelligence.
 As a result, more CEOs and CFOs will begin using AI.
 They will also expect other members of their team, including the legal department, to do the same.
 When you embrace this technology, you become more valuable to the next generation of leaders.

 Looking back at AI in legal and moving into the future

 Now that you understand artificial intelligence, you can see why its use is growing in the legal profession.
 Thanks to this technology, computers can learn repetitive tasks that attorneys and paralegals once had to do.
 Whether this involves drafting documents or searching for key terms in a contract, AI in law can free up your time to focus on the actual practice of law.

 In the next part of this blog series, we will explore some specific ways that Legal Files Software uses artificial intelligence in legal tech to help lawyers become more organized and efficient.
-You’ll also learn how you can help influence the next generation of legal matter management products.
+You’ll also learn how you can help influence the next generation of legal case management system products.